Become a Foster

 Our fosters are welcome to choose whichever type or types of fostering that they are comfortable with and may change at any time.

-This is only a partial list of the varies types of fostering we are looking for.
+This is only a partial list of the various types of fostering we are looking for.
 We also offer further customization during the application process and will work with each foster to accommodate them in whatever way we can.